renovatebot/renovate/docs/usage/configuration-options.md

 ## separateMinorPatch

 By default, Renovate won't distinguish between "patch" (e.g. 1.0.x) and "minor" (e.g. 1.x.0) releases - it groups them together.
-E.g., if you are running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
+E.g., if you're running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
-If you wish to distinguish between patch and minor upgrades, for example if you wish to automerge patch but not minor, then you can configured this option to `true`.
+If you wish to distinguish between patch and minor upgrades, for example if you wish to automerge patch but not minor, then you can configure this option to `true`.

 ## separateMultipleMajor

-Configure this to `true` if you wish to get one PR for every separate major version upgrade of a dependency. e.g. if you are on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
+Configure this to `true` if you wish to get one PR for every separate major version upgrade of a dependency.
+E.g. if you're on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

 ## statusCheckNames